Go Back

 Instructions

-• You can watch the video in the post for visual instructions.
+• You can watch the short video for visual instructions.

 • First, melt the cacao butter (finely chop it if it's in big pieces) over a double boiler, stirring/whisking often.
 Once melted, remove it from the heat.